Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Pure-Strategy Equilibrium

-Depending on $n$, the set of mixed strategies is high-dimensional.
+\paragraph{Uniform Strategy} Depending on $n$, the set of mixed strategies is high-dimensional.
 A particularly simple form of strategy is described in the following definition, in which the effort level is always equally distributed across battles.

-\begin{definition} Player $i\in\{A,B\}$ chooses a \textbf{uniform strategy} if he chooses $x_i\in \mathbb{R}_+$ according to some cumulative distribution $F_i$, and then sets $x_{i(j)}=x_i$ for all $j\in \mathcal{N}$.
+\begin{definition} Player $i\in\{A,B\}$ chooses a \textbf{uniform strategy} if he chooses $x_i\in \mathbb{R}_+$ according to some cumulative distribution $F_i$, and then sets $x_{i(j)}=x_i$ for all $j\in \mathcal{N}$; a uniform strategy can be pure (if $F_j$ is degenerate) or mixed.
 An equilibrium in which both players choose uniform strategies is called a \textbf{uniform equilibrium}. \end{definition}